This post may contain affiliate links. Please read our disclosure policy.

 HEALTH BENEFITS OF THE VEGETARIAN DIET

 Reducing meat consumption is known to help people lose weight because they consume less calorie-dense foods, meaning you are less likely to overeat.
-As an example, one ¼ pound beef burger patty is 260 calories while a ¼ pound veggie bean burger averages at about 200 calories.
+As an example, a ¼ pound beef burger patty is 260 calories while a ¼ pound veggie bean burger averages about 200 calories.
 This means, if you eat a balanced vegetarian diet focused on whole foods, fruits, and vegetables, you could continue to eat 3 meals a day and still potentially lose some weight.

 A vegetarian diet is also lean on fats, meaning that it can potentially assist people in lowering their bad LDL cholesterol, reducing the risks of heart disease.
 Studies have also shown that reducing red meat in your diet will help stabilize and reduce high blood pressure.
 Eliminating meat from your diet has also been linked to reducing diabetes by stabilizing blood sugar levels as well as reducing the chances of particular cancers such as colon, stomach, and breast.